 | Josephine Wolff is an associate professor of cybersecurity policy and Director of the Hitachi Center for Technology and International Affairs.
 She has been at The Fletcher School at Tufts University since 2019.
 Her research interests include liability for cybersecurity incidents, international Internet governance, cyber-insurance, cybersecurity workforce development, and the economics of information security.
 Her first book “You’ll See This Message When It Is Too Late: The Legal and Economic Aftermath of Cybersecurity Breaches” was published by MIT Press in 2018.
 Her second book “Cyberinsurance Policy: Rethinking Risk in an Age of Ransomware, Computer Fraud, Data Breaches, and Cyberattacks” will be published by MIT Press in 2022.
 Her writing on cybersecurity has also appeared in Slate, The New York Times, The Washington Post, The Atlantic, and Wired.
 Prior to joining Fletcher, she was an assistant professor of public policy at the Rochester Institute of Technology and a fellow at the New America Cybersecurity Initiative and Harvard’s Berkman Klein Center for Internet & Society. | |

-| Liliya Khasanova is a post-doctoral fellow, researcher, negotiator, and peacemaker.
-Liliya specializes in international public law and governance, with a particular focus on international law of cyberspace, international trade law, dispute settlement, and international negotiations.
-She completed her Ph.D. dissertation on “Mutually Agreed Solutions in the WTO: Theory and Practice” in 2019, providing an interdisciplinary analysis of non-binding bilateral agreements and their role in the WTO legal system.
-Her current research interests include national and cultural perspectives on international law of cyberspace, global data governance, and the impact of information and communication technologies (ICTs) on the international legal order.
-Before joining the Russia and Eurasia Program at the Fletcher School, Liliya was a post-doctoral fellow at the Berlin Potsdam Research Group ‘International Rule of Law – Rise or Decline?’ and at the Nanterre Center for International Law (CEDIN).
-She also served as a graduate research fellow at the Program on Negotiation at Harvard Law School and was a visiting fellow at the University of Fribourg (Switzerland) and the Stockholm Center for International Law and Justice.
+| Liliya Khasanova is a post-doctoral research fellow and an associate director of the Hitachi Center for Technology and International Affairs.
+Liliya specializes in international public law and governance, with her current research interests focusing on national and regional perspectives on international law of cyberspace, global data and AI governance, and the impact of information and communication technologies (ICTs) on the international legal order.
+Before joining the Hitachi Center, Liliya was a post-doctoral fellow at the Berlin Potsdam Research Group ‘International Rule of Law – Rise or Decline?’ and at the Nanterre Center for International Law (CEDIN) in Paris.
+She also served as a graduate research fellow at the Program on Negotiation at Harvard Law School and was a visiting fellow at the University of Fribourg in Switzerland and the Stockholm Center for International Law and Justice.
 In 2021, she was selected as a Women, Peace, and Security (WIIS) Next Generation Fellow.

 | |